jamesfalkner/istio-lab-summit-2018/instructions/01-basic-routing.md

 And wait for it to completely roll out and receive a `deployment xxxxxx successfully rolled out` result:

 ```bash
 oc rollout status -w deployment/customer
 ```

+> If this command times out or otherwise fails, run it again until it reports success!

 Now, test the service, which should fail: